 The following notation is used throughout the paper.
 Given a sequential circuit C, the symbols x, y, and s respectively represent the sets of primary inputs, primary outputs and state elements (flip flops) in C. Let l denote the set of all nodes (including nodes in x, y, s).
-For each $z \in \{l, x, y, s\}$, the Boolean variable z_i denotes the ith element of set z.
+For each $z \in \{l, x, y, s\}$ , the Boolean variable $z_i$ denotes the ith element of set z.

-For simplicity, we consider designs with a single clock-domain, but the theory developed here is applicable to multiple clock-domain designs using the results of [14].
+For simplicity, we consider designs with a single clock-domain, but the theory developed here is applicable to multiple clock-domain designs using the results of [13].
 Time-frame expansion is a modeling technique for sequential circuits, which replicates (i.e., unrolls) the combinational components of C k times, such that the next state of each time-frame is connected to the current state of the next time-frame.
-For any variable z_i (or set z), z_i^t (or z^t) denotes the corresponding variable (or set) in time-frame t.
-The behavior of Cduring the tth clock-cycle is dictated by the transition relation predicate $T(s^t, s^{t+1}, x^t, y^t)$, which can be extracted from C and encoded in CNF using Tseitin transformation with the auxiliary variables in l^t (i.e., the logic gates) [15].
+For any variable $z_i$ (or set z), $z_i^t$ (or $z^t$ ) denotes the corresponding variable (or set) in time-frame t.
+The behavior of C during the tth clockcycle is dictated by the transition relation predicate $T(s^t, s^{t+1}, x^t, y^t)$ , which can be extracted from C and encoded in CNF using the auxiliary variables in $l^t$ (i.e., the logic gates).